 We can understand why.
 Valued at more than a trillion USD, the apparel market is thriving and projected to grow significantly by 2025.

 Some entrepreneurs are torn between top reseller marketplaces when deciding on the best platform to start their selling journey.
 A popular subject of debate in the clothing market is whether Depop is better than Poshmark or vice versa.
 If you're on the fence and can't decide between the two, then you've come to the right place.
+While reseller marketplaces are just one of many ways to make money online, it pays to be a savvy seller and do your research on the platform options.

 To decide which platform is best for your business, you need to consider several factors, including the established user base, fees, shipping costs, and more.
 To help you out, we've compared Depop vs. Poshmark, comparing each platform's strengths and weaknesses.

 Understanding a selling platform's customer base helps the sellers understand the demand and price range of the items to be sold.
 While Depop and Poshmark serve the same general purpose, each platform attracts different age groups and personas.
-As a seller, gaining an insight into the nature of the buyers each forum appeals to is crucial to running a profitable business.
+As a seller, gaining an insight into the nature of the buyers each forum appeals to is crucial to running a profitable ecommerce business.

 Poshmark's customers are limited to North America, specifically the US and Canada.
 The platform mainly offers clothing items, fashion products, and luxury goods.
 Most of the products sold on Poshmark are higher-end fashion pieces, including both second-hand purchases and brand new pieces.